Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: II. Super-Eddington Accretion: Results

 As shown in \autoref{fig:hst_compare}, all radiative simulations remain in the SANE state with $\varphi<4$ and achieve the super-Eddington accretion regime after reaching steady state.
 The system initialized with a double-loop magnetic configuration shows significantly lower magnetic flux compared to the single-loop runs at the same black hole spin.
 In single-loop simulations, the magnetic flux weakly depends on accretion rate in low-spin cases, with slightly higher magnetic flux observed at much higher accretion rates; in contrast, there is almost no difference in high-spin cases.
 Between different spins, low-spin systems generally maintain higher magnetic flux at comparable accretion rates.
 The evolution of accretion rate and magnetic flux is remarkably consistent between non-radiative and radiative runs, except in high-spin cases, where radiative runs exhibit higher accretion rates and a corresponding reduction in magnetic flux by approximately a factor of 1.5.
 Low-resolution runs yield slightly lower accretion rates compared to their intermediate-resolution counterparts.
 A detailed discussion of the resolution effect is provided in \autoref{sec:resolution_effect}.

-\autoref{fig:timestream} presents space-time diagrams of gas density, gas temperature, and the toroidal magnetic field at a radius of $20r_g$.
+\autoref{fig:timestream} presents space-time diagrams of gas density, gas temperature, and the toroidal magnetic field at a \lz{spherical Kerr-Schild} radius $r=20r_g$ \lz{on the midplane (corresponding to a cylindrical radius $\sqrt{r^2+a^2}$)}.
 This radius lies within the mass inflow equilibrium region and represents the main body of the disk.
 The black dashed lines and gray solid lines denote the effective and scattering photospheres, respectively.
 The photosphere is defined as the locations where the vertically integrated optical depth, computed from the domain boundaries toward the midplane, equals unity.
 The scattering photosphere is determined using the Thomson scattering opacity $\kappa_T$, while the effective photosphere is based on the effective opacity, defined as $\sqrt{\kappa_T\kappa_P}$.
 The vertical structure of the disk stabilizes after approximately $15000r_g/c$, with gas density and temperature peaking near the midplane.
 The evolution of the toroidal magnetic field exhibits butterfly patterns near the midplane, driven by magnetic buoyancy and the dynamo process associated with MRI \citep{Brandenburg1995, Oliver2010, Blackman2012}, a behavior also observed in a wide range of global \citep{ONeill2011, Jiang2014a, Jiang2019b, Jiang2019a} and shearing-box \citep{Stone1996, Miller2000, Davis2010, Shi2010, Simon2012, Jiang2013, Jiang2014b, Salvesen2016a, Salvesen2016b} simulations.

-\subsection{Steady state}
+\subsection{Steady State}

 After steady state is established, inflow equilibrium is achieved in all simulations within approximately $30$ -- $50r_g$. \autoref{fig:mdot_compare} shows the time-averaged mass accretion rates as a function of radius for selected models with different black hole spins.
 The gray-shaded regions indicate the radial extent from the innermost stable circular orbit (ISCO) to the outer boundary of the inflow equilibrium.
 Blue and red lines represent the spherically integrated net mass inflow and outflow rates, respectively, with simulation names labeled in the legend.
 The outermost radii of the inflow equilibrium region $r_{\mathrm{eq}}$ for all models are summarized in column~(4) of \autoref{tab:sim_overall}.